Pageboy/pageboy.github.io/_posts/2021-01-09-repowering-the-boat-the-research.md

 So, we can confidently suggest that an engine that delivers 38hp at 3600rpm will be adequate.

 ## So what is the best choice?

+Here are the engines that I have considered:

+Vetus M4.35, Nani 4.38, Betamarine 38

+**Why did I choose the Betamarine 38?**

+* Cheaper
+* Can have an extra panel and cables for the upper helm
+* Special feet can be made to fit the existing supports
+* The dimensions are perfect for the engine bay and will give pleanty of room for acces to alternator and impeller.

+Another reason is that I have previously owned a Betamarine engine on my previous boat, and I found this to be very relaible and easy to maintain.

+I can let you read all about this engine here.
+In the next post I will show the details of the exiting engine space against the new engine and how this should fit in to the space.